Hello!

 Research

-My PhD research is supported by a Vice-Chancellor’s award from the Cambridge Trust.
-Individual projects completed during my PhD have been sponsored by awards and grants from Cambridge Digital Humanities, Music & Letters Trust, and the Royal Musical Association.
+My PhD research was supported by a Vice-Chancellor’s award from the Cambridge Trust.
+Individual projects completed during this period were sponsored by awards and grants from Cambridge Digital Humanities, Music & Letters Trust, and the Royal Musical Association.
+During my PhD, I also undertook a research internship in Spotify’s Audio Intelligence lab, working with Jan Van Balen on methods for automatic sample detection in hip-hop music.

-I received my master’s and undergraduate degrees from the Faculty of Music at Oxford University, where I graduated from both programmes with the highest mark in my cohort.
-My postgraduate study was fully-funded by a graduate scholarship from Linacre College, Oxford.
-In between my master’s and PhD, I taught for a year in the music department at Kingswood School, Bath.
-Click here to read my full CV.
+Prior to this time, I received my master’s and undergraduate degrees from the Faculty of Music at Oxford University, where I graduated from both programmes with the highest mark in my year.
+My postgraduate study was funded by a scholarship from Linacre College, Oxford.
+I also taught for a time in the music department at Kingswood School, Bath.

 Music

-Alongside my academic work, I have worked sporadically as a musician (guitar, bass, and electronics) and sound recordist.
-I’ve typically worked in either contemporary classical or jazz styles, but am comfortable within most notated and improvised settings.
+Alongside my work in academia and industry, I have worked sporadically as a musician (guitar, bass, and electronics) and sound recordist.
+I’ve typically worked in either contemporary classical or jazz styles, but would consider myself to be comfortable within most notated and improvised settings.

 (I can also be heard playing guitar on this viral TikTok…)